 Many of us have been anticipating the day in which we could call our beloved Mother Teresa, Saint Teresa of Calcutta.
-She lived her life as a witness to this generation of Catholics and on September 4th we will see her canonized by Pope Francis.
+She lived her life as a witness to this generation of Catholics and was canonized by Pope Francis on September 4th, 2016.
 Because of modern technology, we are have been able to have a more intimate view of her life than we have ever been able to have of most previous saints.
 These glimpses of her saintly life come to us through moving photographs and powerful videos.

 We’ve witnessed her dedication to serving Christ by giving her life to the poorest of the poor.
 We’ve watched her embrace everyone from lepers and abandoned babies to leaders of nations and the Popes of her time.
 We’ve been blessed to hear her give speeches that range from accepting the Nobel Peace Prize to the National Prayer Breakfast in 1994.
 We have even been given the gift of reading some of her most intimate thoughts and struggles so that we may overcome times of darkness in our own spiritual life.

 St. Teresa of Calcutta was more than just a woman with words of wisdom.
 Her actions and her humility spoke louder than anything she ever said.
 As you reflect on these quotes, envision the life she lived for God.
 Ask the Lord to help you live as St. Teresa did and ask our newest Saint to intercede on your behalf.
 St. Teresa of Calcutta, pray for us!

 1.)
 Read some books on the life of Mother Teresa: There are many details of Mother Teresa’s life that popular media has not adequately covered.
 Be sure to read about her life’s work from a trusted source.
 Ignatius Press gave me the chance to review the following wonderful books and I highly recommend them.